Stewart-Design/sentinel/content/management/sentinel-smart.md

         Small issues caught early (like cracked seams or clogged drains) cost far less to fix than major leaks, structural damage, or mold remediation.
     - heading: Energy Efficiency
       text: >-
-        Maintained roofs (especially cool roofs or those with reflective coatings) improve insulation and reduce HVAC costs by **5–15%**
+        Maintained roofs (especially cool roofs or those with reflective coatings) improve insulation and reduce HVAC costs by **5–15% annually**.
-    - heading: Extended Roof Life
+    - heading: Warranty Protection
       text: >-
-        Regular maintenance can extend a roof’s lifespan by **30–50%**, delaying costly full replacements by years or even decades.
+        Many manufacturer warranties require documented routine maintenance; neglect can void coverage and shift all repair costs to the owner.
-    - heading: Extended Roof Life
+    - heading: Fewer Business Disruptions
       text: >-
-        Regular maintenance can extend a roof’s lifespan by **30–50%**, delaying costly full replacements by years or even decades.
-    - heading: Extended Roof Life
-      text: >-
-        Regular maintenance can extend a roof’s lifespan by **30–50%**, delaying costly full replacements by years or even decades.
+        Preventative maintenance minimizes surprise leaks or closures, which could otherwise cost thousands in lost productivity or emergency response.
   conclusion: >-
     Proactive commercial roof maintenance is a proven, cost-effective strategy that prevents expensive damage, protects assets, and preserves roof warranties.
 It's an investment—not an expense.
 calculator: